renovatebot/renovate/docs/development/triage-guide.md

 - Lock and unlock discussions
 - Individually convert issues to discussions (do _not_ bulk convert issues)

-**Note:** We don't use milestones or project boards.
+**Note:** We do not use milestones or project boards.

 ## Guidelines for triage workflow

 The following are guidelines as we cannot cover all situations.
-Use common sense, do your best, and you'll do all right.
+Use common sense, do your best, and you will do all right.
-Don't be afraid to ask for help.
+Do not be afraid to ask for help.

 ### Apply labels to issues